 Align most labels above and close to the questions.

-Position checkboxes and radios to the left of the label.
+Position checkboxes and radio buttons to the left of the label.

 Use <label> or <legend> for digital form headings